-Punchbowl Special District Project Classification Activity/Use Required Special Conditions Permit Notes: "Infrastructure" includes roadways, sewer, vand recreational facilities. water, electrical, gas, cable television, telephone, drainage A special district permit is not required for activities a which do not fall into one of the categories listed about the applicable objectives and standards of the special permit application stage. the applicable objectives and standards of the specia
+Punchbowl Special District Project Classification Activity/Use Required Permit Special Conditions Notes: "Infrastructure" includes roadways, s and recreational facilities. ewer, water, electrical, gas, ca ble television, telephone, drainage A special district permit is not required for acti tempt, as well as other project types which do not fall into one of the categories list the applicable objectives and standards of the permit application stage. d uses, however, must still conform to the applicable objectives and standards of the duses, however, must still conform to